mdarcy220/photos-vectorizer/README.md

 python3 train_model.py
 ```

-This will train the model and save it in `largedata/autoencoder_checkpoint`.
+This will train the model and save it in `largedata/autoencoder_checkpoint` (this may take a while).
 Then you can test a sample query from the model with:
 ```
 python3 do_image_lookup.py
 ```

+An NVIDIA GPU is highly recommended.
+Training on a CPU may take days or even weeks, whereas a GTX 1070/1080 will complete the (admittedly short for testing purposes) training loop in just a few minutes.